hrafnass/ANTv2Exe/README.md

 ## Installation & System Requirement
 ***
 ### Windows
+* [System Requirements] :
-*System Requirements: ANTv2 is build for Windows 10.
+    ANTv2 is build for Windows 10.
 With the Source Code you can rebuild the Game for other OS versions.
 All needed dlls are delivered with the program.
-*Installation:
+* [Installation]:
     1. Unpack the downloaded archive where you whish to install it.
     2. To start the programm run the executable (Game32bit.exe or Game64bit.exe) in the 32bit or 64bit repository.

 ## Possible Problems
 ***
+Avast could block the execution of the ANTv2 game through the Behavior shield.

 ## Source Code
 ***